FloridaPlayers/Documents/Constitution.md

 1. To serve as chair of the Production Selection Committee.
 2. To act as liaison between Florida Players and the representative in charge of space scheduling and the upkeep of the performance and the rehearsal spaces.
-3. To act as the liaison between Florida Players any technical representative of the University of Florida School of Theater and Dance, Digital Worlds and Florida Players.
+3. To act as the liaison between Florida Players any technical representative of the University of Florida School of Theatre and Dance, Digital Worlds and Florida Players.
 4. To act as liaison between the chosen directors and producers as well as the Florida Players finance committee.
 5. To coordinate and successfully mount the Production season as outlined in the Production Manager Operational Handbook.
 6. To oversee the submission of Student Acquisition Request (SARs) related to the mounting of the production season.
 7. To manage the casting meeting held after callbacks every production season and to regulate the posting of cast lists for each production.
 8. To handle, maintain and keep on record the various Production Contracts.
-9. To ensure the eligibility of proposals in regards to the director’s standing in his or her specific program within the University of Florida’s School of Theater and Dance.
+9. To ensure the eligibility of proposals in regards to the director’s standing in his or her specific program within the University of Florida’s School of Theatre and Dance.
 10. To maintain an officer’s operational handbook to be passed down to the subsequent holder of this office.
 11. With the Artistic Director, to update proposal guidelines and New Works Proposal Guidelines and make them available to members at least 2 weeks before the proposal deadline.
 12. To plan and produce one workshop with assistance from the assistant artistic director.
 The office of Production Manager shall be succeeded by the Assistant Production Manager.